OriyaPerel/Catan_Game/README.md

 # 🌄 Catan Game

-A full object-oriented implementation of *The Settlers of Catan* in modern C++, including board logic, player management, resource distribution, and comprehensive unit testing using Doctest.
+A full object-oriented implementation of *The Settlers of Catan* in modern C++, including board logic, player management and resource distribution.
 ---

 ## 🎯 Game Overview